awsdocs/aws-snowball-developer-guide/doc_source/using-client-commands.md

 **Cluster Usage**

-When you unlock a cluster, you need to provide the endpoint for one of your nodes, and all the IP addresses for the other devices in your cluster\.
+When you unlock a cluster, you provide the endpoint for one of your nodes, and all the IP addresses for the other devices in your cluster\.

 ```
 snowballEdge unlock-cluster --endpoint https://192.0.2.0 --manifest-file Path/to/manifest/file --unlock-code 01234-abcde-ABCDE-01234 --device-ip-addresses 192.0.2.0 192.0.2.1 192.0.2.2 192.0.2.3 192.0.2.4